Speech in Noisy Environments (SPINE2) Part 2 Transcripts

 This work was sponsored in part by National Science Foundation Grant No. IIS-9982201.

 This publication contains the Speech in Noisy Environments 2 (SPINE2) Development Transcripts, created for the Department of Defense (DoD) Digital Voice Processing Consortium (DDVPC) by Arcon Corp.
-For an example transcript, please click here.
 The audio for this publication is available as Speech in Noisy Environments (SPINE2) Development Audio LDC2001S06.
 These corpora supported the 2001 Speech in Noisy Environments evaluation.

 The development data comprises two talker pairs (four speakers total) with 16 conversations (sessions) per talker pair (32 conversations total).